Sharad Kumar Dixit: Biography

 While his tenure at the Fairbanks Hospital, Dixit met with a car accident in 1978 which rendered him paralysed and confined to a wheel chair.
 He also contracted cancer of the larynx which forced him to use a voice box, and also suffered two heart attacks.
 However, despite the disabilities, he did not stop his social service which he continued till his death.
 Dixit, under the project banner, carried on his free medical service for 42 years since 1968 collaborating with Bharatiya Jain Sangathan and is credited with over 65,000 surgeries personally performed, with a total of 266,000 surgeries under the project.
 He was also known to be quick in his surgeries, with reports crediting him with less than 30 minutes for a cleft lip surgery and lesser for squint, ptosis and dab surgeries.
 It is reported that he performed 100 to 150 surgeries in a day and the project, in 2003-04, is reported to have carried out 18,155 surgeries.

+Since I am treated as entirely disabled in the United States, this is my way of coming back to my country and contributing to life around me.
+I do cosmetic surgery, plastic surgery, correctional surgery that helps the poor, who would not be able to otherwise afford it.
+I see this as my job.
+This is all…, said Sharadkumar Dicksheet.